Accessing Alchemer from outdated browsers

 Recommended Browsers for Application Use

-We recommend using the latest versions of Google Chrome, Mozilla Firefox, and Microsoft Internet Explorer for the speediest experience using the Alchemer application.
+We recommend using the latest versions of Google Chrome, Mozilla Firefox, and Microsoft Edge for the speediest experience using the Alchemer application.

-If you are using the Alchemer application on a mobile device, we recommend using up-to-date versions of a built-in mobile browser such as Safari, Android, and IE for Mobile.
+If you are using the Alchemer application on a mobile device, we recommend using up-to-date versions of a built-in mobile browser such as Safari, Android, and Edge for Mobile.

 If you are using IE 9 or below and are not at liberty to update your browser, we recommend requesting that your IT department implement Enterprise Mode for the best experience.
 It is also worth noting that Microsoft has announced that starting January 12, 2016, older versions of IE are no longer supported: